-The Advanced Research in Information Assurance and Security (ARIAS) lab is a research group within the Department of Electrical and Computer Engineering at Virginia Tech.
-It was established in 2003, and its mission is to study and solve challenging problems in wireless networks and cyber security, with a particular focus on cognitive radio networks, related technologies for spectrum sharing, and their security implications.
-The current research thrusts of ARIAS included in the following areas:
+The mission of the ARIAS laboratory is to study and solve challenging problems in wireless networks and cyber security, with a particular focus on cognitive radio networks, related technologies for spectrum sharing, and their security implications.
+The current research thrusts of ARIAS include the following areas:

 Dr. Jerry Park, the founding director of ARIAS, is the site director of an NSF-sponsored multi-university Industry-University Cooperative Research Center (I/UCRC) called Broadband Wireless Access & Applications Center (BWAC).

 The Broadband Wireless Access & Applications Center (BWAC) is a multi-university research center sponsored by the National Science Foundation (NSF) under its Industry-University Cooperative Research Center (I/UCRC) program.
-BWAC partner universities (sites) include University of Arizona, Auburn University, University of Virginia, Virginia Tech, and the University of Notre Dame.
+BWAC partner universities (sites) include University of Arizona, Auburn University, University of Virginia, Virginia Tech, the University of Notre Dame .and the University of Mississippi.
 The primary mission of BWAC is to work with industry and academic partners to pursue large-scale research projects, address challenging spectrum access problems through novel broadband technologies, and create new visions for the wireless industry.
 BWAC researchers work closely with industrial partners, through its Industrial Affiliates Program, to develop novel and innovative wireless technologies and applications.
 Please visit the BWAC website here for current and up-to-date information on our research projects and activities.